varunlobo/varunlobo/README.md

 ### Hi there...
 My name is Varun Lobo and I am a Mechanical Engineer by profession.I completed my Masters in Mech Engineering in 2012 with an empasis in Computational Fluid Dynamics (CFD) , since then, I've worked in various roles over these few years such as Project Manager, Customer Success / Customer Application Engineer, Development & testing engineer, Data & Analytics engineer etc.

-I am new to GitHub and I am here to showcase my interest in Data Science, Analytics, Data Visualization, etc. which I plan to complete in the coming months.
+I am new to GitHub and I am here to showcase my interest in Machine Learning (ML), Analytics, Data Visualization, etc.

 I have over 10 yrs experience working in the automotive sector as a Mechanical Engineer and I love everything Automotive + Data.